nodee-apps/cms/README.md

 1. goto http://localhost:8080/admin
 2. click "sign up" and enter admin email/pass - this will create first admin user
 3. log in
+4. check config-debug, config-release to setup mailer, or app name (it is used as database name, if there is no database specified)
-4. enjoy, we will publish documentation in few weeks
+5. enjoy, we will publish documentation in next few weeks

 [license-image]: https://img.shields.io/badge/license-MIT-blue.svg?style=flat
 [license-url]: license.txt